 The meaning of "investment" in the definition of HCMs follows the definition of FDI used in compiling balance of payments data, according to which a parent firm is one that holds an equity stake of at least 10% in a firm abroad.
-44 As regards non-equity outward investment, only those firms with a long-term horizon when they establish a non-equity presence overseas and that have considerable involvement in the management of the project are included.
+As regards non-equity outward investment, only those firms with a long-term horizon when they establish a non-equity presence overseas and that have considerable involvement in the management of the project are included.
 To illustrate this, in the case of a build-operate-transfer/build-own-operate project, the time horizon must be sufficiently long, and the parent company must have a say in the management of the project for it to be considered as an investment that can potentially be supported by HCMs; contractual obligations, such as engineering, procurement and construction contracts or other international procurement contracts, are not considered because of the lack of management say in the project enterprise.
-For example, Korean companies that undertake overseas projects without establishing a foreign affiliate are eligible for overseas project credits by the Korea Eximbank for up to 80% of the funds required for the investment projects.
-45 However, since Korean firms do not have a sufficiently long horizon or management power in the overseas project for it to qualify as an investment, HCMs that support such business transactions are not addressed here.
+For example, Korean companies that undertake overseas projects without establishing a foreign affiliate are eligible for overseas projects.
+However, since Korean firms do not have a sufficiently long horizon or management power in the overseas project for it to qualify as an investment, HCMs that support such business transactions are not addressed here.